capitalone/CreditOffers-API-reference-app/README.md

 Navigate to http://localhost:3000.
 This will retrieve a list of Consumer card products from the API and display simple information about each.
 From here, you can try a few simple things:

   * Toggle the card type to 'Business' to request and display a list of business card products from the API
   * Click on the 'Find Pre-Qualified Offers' button to launch a simple customer information form and test out the pre-qualification API behavior.
+The results screen will also perform two asynchronous calls:
+    * POST to `/credit-offers/prequalifications/{prequalificationId}` to acknowledge that the results were displayed to the customer
+    * GET from the `/credit-offers/prequalifications-summary` endpoint to display simple pre-qualification statistics at the bottom of the page

 #### A note about errors